Ivo-Balbaert/The_Way_to_Jai/book/50_The guessing game.md

 # 50 The guessing game
 ( This example was taken from [jai-comparisons](https://github.com/contextfreecode/jai-comparisons) )

 This is a console game.
 The program randomly chooses a number lower than a certain maximum (say 100).
 The player inputs an integer between 0 and 100.
-The program tells if the number is too low or too high, and when you have guessed the right number in how many steps.
+The program tells if the number is too low or too high, and when you have guessed the right number, in how many steps.
 Here is an example of the interaction between program and player:
 `ivo@DESKTOP-KN14QQK:~/jai*projects$ ./guessing_game
 Guess a number between 1 and 100: 75